-Kelley had never been on a stand-up paddleboard, so when we found a nearby river to SUP on, we knew we had to give it a try!
-After some trial and error, she eventually got the hang of it and we all laughed as we got a great arm workout paddling up stream on the Hanalei River.
+Kelley had never been on a stand-up paddleboard, so when we found that the nearby Hanalei River offered SUP rentals, we knew we had to give it a try!
+After some trial and error, she eventually got the hang of it and we all laughed as we got a great arm workout paddling upstream on the scenic Hanalei River.

 Funny enough, for four different people, we all have very similar eating habits – which made for a much easier time choosing food.
 Even grocery shopping was a blast!
 It was surprising how fun it could be to just do normal every day things with friends along for the ride.

 And when we did splurge on a meal out, we never really had a hard time picking a place.
 Tacos were a common love across the board.
 And if none of us could decide – Rob was our trusty “let’s go here” guy.
 Which is a sanity-saving must on any group trip!

 3. Beach Days: A Must-Do on a Kauai Vacation